yurigo79/gutenberg/packages/editor/README.md

 _Returns_

--   `JSX.Element`: The rendered table of contents component.
+-   `React.ReactNode`: The rendered table of contents component.

 ### TextEditorGlobalKeyboardShortcuts